Meet the Instructors

 - Josh Troche

-Business Name: Professor Accounting & Finance at Cuyahoga Community College and Professional Tax Consultant
+Business Name: Professor of Accounting and Finance at Cuyahoga Community College and Professional Tax Consultant

 How Long in Business: More than 11 years